OAIProxy

 Supports five API protocols: openai (Chat Completions), openai-responses (Responses), ollama, anthropic, and gemini.
 Specify per-model via the apiMode parameter.

-Kimi, DeepSeek, and MiniMax use the existing openai mode because their hosted APIs are OpenAI-compatible.
+Fireworks, Kimi, DeepSeek, Z.AI GLM, and Xiaomi MiMo use the existing openai mode because their hosted APIs are OpenAI-compatible.
+MiniMax supports both openai and anthropic modes; MiniMax recommends the Anthropic-compatible M3 endpoint for thinking and interleaved-thinking workflows.

 → Full Multi-API Guide